 EMERGING MARKETS-Brazilian real spurs Latam FX higher

-Turkey's foreign minister said on Sunday that Russia and Ukraine were nearing agreement on "critical" issues and he was hopeful for a ceasefire if the two sides did not backtrack from progress achieved so far.

-MSCI's index of Latam currencies .MILA00000CUS added 0.6%, eyeing its third straight day of gains, while the broader EM currencies index .MIEM00000CUS slipped 0.1%.
+MSCI's index of Latam currencies .MILA00000CUS added 1.1%, eyeing its third straight day of gains and heading towards its highest level since February 2020, while the broader EM currencies index .MIEM00000CUS slipped 0.1%.

-The Latam index on Friday hit its highest level since March 2020, with the region benefitting from surging commodity and oil prices as a result of sanctions on Russia.

-In fact, it has added more than 9% this year, with the real BRL=, BRBY leading gains of 12% so far, luring investor attention despite several other risky assets losing ground amid the Ukraine war.
+The Latam index has added more than 9% this year, with Brazil's real BRL=, BRBY leading gains of 12.6% so far, luring investor attention despite several other risky assets losing ground during the conflict.

 "As Brazil is little exposed to Russian supply (with the exception of fertilizers) or demand, the Russian-Ukraine conflict should weigh down on Brazilian activity only indirectly," said Rabobank strategists Mauricio Une and Gabriel Santos in a note.